Thailand currency is called Thai Baht and is written as ฿

 Before you head off shopping make sure you print off a copy of our Thailand Currency Cheat Sheet.

-The cheat sheet is easy to use and makes shopping much more fun, then having to do the maths.
+The cheat sheet is easy to use and makes shopping much more fun.

 Today accessing your funds has never been easier, there is currency exchange outlets all over the Island, you will find the majority in the main tourist area’s and Phuket Town.